-In the new book that I’m writing (with my colleague, Katie Hull), I’m including a lesson plan talking about this qualities with students.
+In another book that I wrote (with my colleague, Katie Hull), we included a lesson plan talking about this qualities with students.
 As part of that lesson, I’ve been trying to identify good, short video clips that might illustrate those listed qualities.

 (Also, check out Interactive Quiz — Are You A Good Language Learner)

 The first thing I’ve done, though, is modify how I talk with students about them.
 To them, I list the qualities as:

 An appetite for learning, perseverance